AGuyNamedDJ/Connect-Four/README.md

 Objective:

-` The rules are simple: Tey to build a row of four checkers while keeping your opponent from doing the same; either vertically, horizontally, or diagonally.
+` The rules are simple: Try to build a row of four checkers while keeping your opponent from doing the same; either vertically, horizontally, or diagonally.
 Sounds easy, but it's not!`

 ---